dannycabrera/Get-iOS-Model/README.md

 *******
 Will keep this updated as new devices are available.

+Updates:
-Updated on 9/17/2014 to include iPhone 6 and 6 Plus
+09/17/2014 to include iPhone 6 and 6 Plus

-Updated on 1/8/2014 to include iPad Mini Retina and iPad Air.
+01/8/2014 to include iPad Mini Retina and iPad Air.
 *******

 Sample